Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   :class-card: sd-mx-4 sd-text-muted sd-font-italic sd-rounded-3
   :class-body: sd-py-2

-  Any astronomer worth their salt regards Pandemonium as one of the most potent sources of magic in the Corporeum, but harnessing living chaos without grave error is another matter of miracle-making entirely.
+  Any astronomer worth their salt regards Pandemonium as one of the most potent sources of magic in the Corporeum, but reining in living chaos is another matter of miracle-making entirely.

 .. tab-set::

   .. tab-item:: Summary

-    *Flavor prefix: "Thaumetic"*
+    *Prefix: "Thaumetic"*

+    Thaumaturges derive strength from obscure geometry and sigils, granting powerful command over their magicks with proper positioning.
+A well-prepared Thaumaturge is a truly fearsome force to be reckoned with.

   .. tab-item:: Rank 1